João Costa (footballer, born 2000)

-João Pedro Augusto Mourão Costa (born 7 March 2000) is a Portuguese professional footballer who plays as a forward for Primeira Liga club Santa Clara.
+João Pedro Augusto Mourão Costa (born 7 March 2000) is a Portuguese professional footballer who plays as a forward for Liga Portugal 2 club Felgueiras on loan from Santa Clara.

 Club career

 Costa is a youth product of Clube Atlético e Cultural, Loures, and Vitória F.C.
 After beginning his senior career in district football with ACD Bocal, he transferred to Estrela Amadora on 8 August 2020.
 He spent the 2021–22 season on loan with Loures and made the Campeonato de Portugal Team of the Season.
 On 4 July 2022, he moved to Belenenses in the Liga 3.
 On 20 July 2023, he rescinded his contract with Belenenses despited helping them achieve promotion to the Liga Portugal 2.

 On 22 July 2023, Costa moved to Alverca.
 He achieved 5 promotions in his first 6 seasons as a senior player.
 He was named the Liga 3 player of the season for the 2023–24 season with 22 goals and 2 assists in 32 matches, and also finished as the top scorer as they achieved promotion to the Liga Portugal 2.
 He made his professional debut with Santa Clara as a late substitute in a 4–1 Primeira Liga win over Estoril on 11 August 2024, and scored his side's fourth goal.